 If you’re just getting started on your pursuit of parenthood, now is a great time to start talking to clinics to identify which may be the right partner for your journey.
 And some of these centers now offer initial consultations over the internet.
 Take this time to ask questions about what services the clinic offers and how they’ll communicate with you over the coming weeks and months.
 While some clinics, for example, might be offering video consultations, others are likely still reachable over the phone.

-For many who were already receiving fertility treatments, clinics have often been communicating with their patients and have been providing them with specific instructions as to what they can be doing for their treatment cycles at the moment.
+For people whose clinics have closed after starting fertility treatments, most clinics are maintaining close communication with their patients and have been providing them with specific instructions as to what they can be doing for their treatment cycles at the moment.

 Prepare for when fertility clinics reopen

 Within Europe, countries have taken different approaches to keeping fertility clinics open.
 If clinics in your country have closed, you can still prepare for when treatments are able to resume.

 If you are located in an area where clinics are currently reopening or plan to reopen within the coming weeks and months, now is a good time to contact a clinic to develop a plan.
 If you are planning on visiting a clinic, you can expect additional safety measures when you arrive, such as temperature screenings, modified waiting rooms to accommodate physical distancing, personal protective equipment, and/or a limited number of accompanying visitors.
 For more updates on the latest COVID-19 information in your area, you can also visit Carrot’s blog on Coronavirus and fertility treatments: What you need to know.